herambnemlekar/literature-review/preference clustering.md

-## Learning and predict human preference and actions
+## Learning and predicting human preference and actions

 1. [PlanIt: A crowdsourcing approach for learning to plan paths from large scale preference feedback])(https://ieeexplore.ieee.org/abstract/document/7139281)